 The Apex Friendship High School Media Center was established in August 2015.

-The AFHS Media Center contains approximately 25,000 volumes in our first four years and we're still growing!
+The AFHS Media Center contains approximately 25,000 volumes.

 Over 120 laptops are available in the library for student use.

 The open floor concept of the library allows for collaboration between students and teachers.

 There are four instructional spaces available for classroom use: the Cube, the Green Zone, the Yellow Zone and the Twilight Zone.
 In addition to this there are several flexible spaces for use.